-The Voter Information Center on the GAB site — Welcome, Wisconsin Voters!
+The Voter Information Center on the WEC site — Welcome, Wisconsin Voters!
 Everything you need to know about voting starts here!

 On September 17, 2012, the Wisconsin Government Accountability Board launched the new voter services website called My Vote Wisconsin, which replaces the system formerly known as Voter Public Access and its functions.

 My Vote Wisconsin is an online tool and resource where electors can register to vote, change their voter registration, and complete an absentee ballot request.
 Electors can also get voting information, such as election and polling place location information, sample ballots, clerk and office holder information, absentee ballot status, voting history, and provisional ballot status.

 Along with other voter information and resources, the new site will permit military and permanent overseas voters to apply for and receive the appropriate ballot for their voting jurisdiction online.